Cue Card # 168: Describe a book that you enjoyed reading

 By the way, I didn’t really know much about Helen Keller except that she was some kind of English “writer”.
 But, when I incidentally read an article about some of the most “inspirational women figures” of the 20th century, last summer, I came to know about her in great more detail, and it was at that time that I decided to read this all-time, American classic, written by this prolific American author.

 Anyway, I enjoyed reading this book, from start to finish, primarily because it had me think a lot.
-In fact, I was losing my mind just to even imagine how possibly a woman with such “debilitating disabilities” could actually finish her graduation at a time and age when a very few women would attend a college, and when the disabled would simply be relegated to the background and neglected like some kind of “untouchable creature”?
+In fact, I was losing my mind just to even imagine how possibly a woman with such “debilitating disabilities” could actually finish her graduation at a time and age when very few women would attend colleges, and when the disabled would simply be relegated to the background and neglected like some kind of “untouchable creature”?

 Model Answer 2: